HiassofT/highspeed-sio/README.txt

-Highspeed SIO patch V1.15 for Atari XL/XE OS and MyIDE OS
+Highspeed SIO patch V1.18 for Atari XL/XE OS and MyIDE OS

-Copyright (c) 2006-2009 Matthias Reichl <hias@horus.com> and ABBUC
+Copyright (c) 2006-2009 Matthias Reichl <hias@horus.com>

 This program is proteced under the terms of the GNU General Public License, version 2.
 Please read LICENSE for further details.